Austin Location

 608 West 12th Street, Suite B Austin, TX 78701

-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, I have protected clients against criminal charges for nearly 20 years.
+At the Law Office of David D. White, PLLC, I have protected clients against criminal charges for over 22 years.
 From my office in Austin, I do everything in my power to overcome your assault or aggravated assault charges.

 If you are facing Assault charges in Austin, Texas, we understand the consequences they can have on your life.
 With our years of experience and dedication to our clients, we are the right choice to help you fight your Assault charges:

 Never face Assault charges alone.
-Contact the Law Office David D. White PLLC: Austin Criminal Lawyer today, and let us guide you through the legal process with confidence and a relentless dedication to getting your life back on track.
+Contact the Law Office of David D. White, PLLC today, and let us guide you through the legal process with confidence and a relentless dedication to getting your life back on track.
 Get an appointment here, we are available 24/4.

 Under Texas Law, assault refers to intentionally, knowingly, or recklessly causing bodily injury to another person, including one’s spouse.
 It is also assault if someone intentionally or knowingly threatens another person with imminent bodily injury, including a spouse.
 Additionally, causing physical contact with another person that is reasonably believed to be offensive or provocative is also considered assault.